Cornutum/tcases/Tcases-Guide.md

 If you like, you have the option to define the class of values represented by a value definition more concretely, using a value _schema_.

-For example, for the `pattern` value, one interesting class of values is an unquoted string containing multiple characters.
+For example, for the `pattern` variable, one interesting class of values is an unquoted string containing multiple characters.
 Of course, a pattern string that is unquoted can't contain any spaces or quotation marks.
 You could define this `unquotedMany` value class using the following schema keywords, which describe a string of at least 2 chars matching a certain regular expression.